 1. Product image variations

-Ecommerce is visually driven, so product images play a pivotal role in attracting clicks.
 A simple change, like showcasing a product from a different angle or using a zoomed-in shot, can significantly impact conversions.
 A/B testing can identify which image style resonates most with your audience.

-For instance, lifestyle shots may be more effective for fashion items, while a detailed close-up may work for tech gadgets — like this test by Speero.
-It found that increasing the size of the photo increased its perceived value by $13.50 on average:
+For instance, lifestyle shots may be more effective for fashion items, while a detailed close-up may work for tech gadgets.

 2. Price point testing

 The price tag can make or break a sale.
 But how do you pinpoint the sweet spot to maximize sales and profits?
-Price point testing allows you to present different prices to segmented audiences, gauging their willingness to pay.

-This isn’t just about higher vs. lower prices; sometimes, bundling products or offering tiered pricing can increase cart values and boost revenue.
+This isn’t just about higher vs. lower prices.
+Sometimes, bundling products or offering tiered pricing can increase cart values and boost revenue.

 3. Checkout process optimization